Tests are use cases.

 They provide examples of how the code works in a given context.

-They are a describe in detail the code's behavior.
+They describe the code's behavior.

 They highlight pain in how to use the code.